imbus/robotframework-libdoc2testbench/README.md

 # Libdoc2TestBench
-Robot Framework Libdoc Extension that generates imbus [TestBench Enterprise](https://www.imbus.de/en/testbench-enterprise) Library import formats.
+Robot Framework Libdoc extension that generates imbus [TestBench Enterprise](https://www.imbus.de/en/testbench-enterprise) Library import formats.
-It can be used to generate Testbench interactions from Robotframework keywords.
+It can be used to generate Testbench interactions and datatypes from Robotframework libraries.
 ___

 ### Installation: